2019 Pacific typhoon season: Tropical Storm Pabuk

 A tropical disturbance formed over the southern portion of the South China Sea on December 28, 2018, which absorbed the remnants of Tropical Depression 35W (Usman) on December 30.
 Under high vertical wind shear, the low-pressure area remained disorganized until December 31 when it was upgraded to a tropical depression by both the JMA and the JTWC.
 As it was designated 36W by the JTWC, it was unofficially the last system of the 2018 typhoon season.
-At around 06:00 UTC on January 1, 2019, the system was upgraded to the first tropical storm of the 2019 typhoon season and named Pabuk by the JMA, surpassing Typhoon Alice in 1979 to become the earliest-forming tropical storm of the northwest Pacific Ocean on record.
+At around 06:00 UTC on January 1, 2019, the system was upgraded to the first tropical storm of the 2019 typhoon season and named Pabuk by the JMA, surpassing Typhoon Alice in 1979 to become the earliest-forming tropical storm in the northwest Pacific Ocean on record.
 At that time, Pabuk was about 650 km southeast of Ho Chi Minh City, Vietnam and drifted westward slowly with a partially exposed low-level circulation center.

 Under marginal conditions including warm sea surface temperatures, excellent poleward outflow but strong vertical wind shear, Pabuk struggled to intensify further for over two days until it accelerated west-northwestward and entered the Gulf of Thailand on January 3, where vertical wind shear was slightly weaker.
 It became the first tropical storm over the gulf since Muifa in 2004.
 Moreover, it tried to form an eye revealed by microwave imagery.
 On January 4, the Thai Meteorological Department reported that Pabuk had made landfall over Pak Phanang, Nakhon Si Thammarat at 12:45 ICT (05:45 UTC), although other agencies indicated a landfall at peak intensity between 06:00 and 12:00 UTC.
 Pabuk became the first tropical storm to make landfall over southern Thailand since Linda in 1997.
 Shortly after 12:00 UTC, the JMA issued the last full advisory for Pabuk as it exited the basin into the North Indian Ocean.

 In Vietnam, Pabuk caused one death, and the losses were estimated at ₫27.87 billion (US$1.2 million).
-Eight people in Thailand were killed, and the losses in the country were estimated to be 5 billion bahts (US$157.2 million).
+Eight people in Thailand were killed, and the losses in the country were estimated to be 3 billion bahts (US$93.8 million).
 Pabuk also killed one person in Malaysia.